Applies to England

 - access to online support if they are unable to congregate in holiday clubs due to COVID-19

-This type of flexible provision was primarily envisaged for the Easter 2021 delivery of the programme.
-For future holiday periods, if local authorities are considering any such flexible provision due to coronavirus they should agree this in advance with the Department for Education (DfE).
-Otherwise, the provision should all be face-to-face at holiday clubs.
+However, if local authorities are considering any such flexible provision due to COVID-19 they should agree this in advance with the DfE.
+Otherwise the provision should all be face-to-face at holiday clubs.